EMazarakis/EMazarakis.github.io/index.md

 ## A Brief Insight into My Interests

+In 2023, I was a candidate for Mayor of Kaisariani with the political group 'ΝΕΑ ΠΡΟΟΠΤΙΚΗ ΚΑΙΣΑΡΙΑΝΗΣ'.
+The group had 30 candidates for municipal councilors.
+It elected one councilor, achieving approximately 10% in the elections.

+For more updates on the group, you can visit its official [Facebook](https://www.facebook.com/NeaProoptikiKaisaranis) and [Instagram](https://www.instagram.com/nea_prooptiki_kaisarianis) pages.

 In 2019, I was elected as a Municipal Councilor for the Municipality of Kaisariani.
 From 2019 to 2023, I served as the IT Consultant for the Municipality.
 One of the most important projects I implemented in collaboration with the municipal services was the [WIFI4EU](https://wifi4eu.ec.europa.eu/#/home) initiative, which aimed to provide free Wi-Fi connectivity for citizens and visitors in public spaces.